gflewis/sndml3/docs/index.md

 what features you are using,
 what database you are using,
-the number of tables you have configured, and the size of your largest table. :two_hearts:
+the number of tables you have configured, and the size of your largest table.